Using Rel=Canonical Tag For SEO-Friendly Cross-Domain Duplicate Content

 In addition to negatively impacting your SEO rankings, duplicate content can cause some other pretty serious SEO problems if not addressed swiftly, properly, and thoroughly.
 When a search engine “crawls” multiple URLs with identical (or nearly identical) content, several of these SEO problems can unfold.

 First and foremost, if search engine crawlers have to dig through an excessive amount of duplicate content, they might miss a good portion of your original content.
-Secondly, large-scale duplication can really knock down and diminish your ranking abilities.
+Secondly, large-scale duplication can really knock down and diminish your ranking abilities, making your SEO strategy ineffective.
 Even if your content does rank, the search engines might mistakenly identify the incorrect URL as the “original” URL – especially if you have not used canonical tags to “educate” the engines and their crawlers.
 When confronted with duplicate content, the confused crawlers employed by the search engines simply don’t or won’t know which versions of the duplicate content to rank for query results – nor which versions to include and exclude from their indices.

 Related: Technical SEO Checklist & Guide